blakelawyer/graphvid/README.md

 # GraphVid
 **Creates a graph of a video using superpixels.
-Inspired by Eitan Kosman and Dotan Di Castro GraphVid paper.**
+Inspired by Eitan Kosman and Dotan Di Castro's GraphVid paper.**

 *Read the original paper: https://arxiv.org/abs/2207.01375*